harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### Trigger is getting disabled for Pipelines which are not saved in the Default Branch.
 To enable triggers for other branches in the Harness pipeline, you'll need to create a trigger for each branch you'd like to enable.
 You can follow the same steps as creating a trigger for the default branch, but specify the branch name in the Pipeline Reference Branch field in the Trigger Input Repo tab.
 This will ensure that the trigger uses the pipeline and input set definitions in the branch specified in the webhook payload.
-You can refer to the below docs for more details:[API] (https://developer.harness.io/docs/platform/git-experience/manage-input-sets-in-simplified-git-experience) [API] (https://developer.harness.io/docs/platform/git-experience/manage-a-harness-pipeline-repo-using-git-experience)
+You can refer to the below docs for more details:[API] (https://developer.harness.io/docs/platform/Git-experience/manage-input-sets-in-simplified-Git-experience) [API] (https://developer.harness.io/docs/platform/Git-experience/manage-a-Harness-pipeline-repo-using-Git-experience)

 ### What does exit status 1 mean
-A harness pipeline returning exit status 1 typically signifies an error during execution, such as compilation/build failures, test errors, deployment issues, or integration problems.
+A Harness pipeline returning exit status 1 typically signifies an error during execution, such as compilation/build failures, test errors, deployment issues, or integration problems.
 Diagnosing specific issues requires reviewing logs and error messages.

 ### Does Harness support multiple IaC provisioners?
-You can refer to this documentation to know what all IaC provisioner harness supports -[API] (https://developer.harness.io/docs/continuous-delivery/cd-infrastructure/provisioning-overview/#dynamic-provisioning-and-deployment-type-support-matrix)
+You can refer to this documentation to know what all IaC provisioner Harness supports -[API] (https://developer.harness.io/docs/continuous-delivery/cd-infrastructure/provisioning-overview/#dynamic-provisioning-and-deployment-type-support-matrix)

 ### How to move pipeline from one project to another